replicatedhq/embedded-cluster/README.md

 server-1# embedded-cluster node join --role "controller" "<token redacted>"
 ```

-For this to function, you must ensure that the HelmVM binary is present on all nodes within the cluster.
+For this to function, you must ensure that the Embedded Cluster binary is present on all nodes within the cluster.

 ### Upgrading clusters

-If your installation employs centralized management, simply download the newer version of HelmVM and execute:
+If your installation employs centralized management, simply download the newer version of Embedded Cluster and execute:

 ```
 $ embedded-cluster apply
 ```

-For installations without centralized management, download HelmVM, upload it to each server in your cluster, and execute the following command as **root** on each server:
+For installations without centralized management, download Embedded Cluster, upload it to each server in your cluster, and execute the following command as **root** on each server:

 ```
 # embedded-cluster node upgrade